pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.15.10 (2017-06-23):
+  - top level PreservedScalarString not indented if not explicitly asked to
+  - remove Makefile (not very useful anyway)
+  - some mypy additions

 0.15.9 (2017-06-16):
   - fix for issue 127: tagged scalars were always quoted and seperated by a newline when in a block sequence (reported and largely fixed by